dev-ai-lab/aws-architect/README.md

 **Warm Standby**
 - **Full system** runs at **minimal capacity** in the cloud.
+- It is a scaled-down fully functional environment running in parallel
 - **Scales up** to full production during a disaster.

 ![dr-warm-standby.png](media/dr-and-migration/dr-warm-standby.png)